Eventually, the bus stops coming. And then what?

 2021

-Having survived 2020, A Farm Less Ordinary has focused on building out our new home in Lovettsville, VA.
+Having survived 2020, A Farm Less Ordinary has focused on building out a second location in Lovettsville, VA.
 With all volunteer help, we built a new barn that includes our first covered wash station, as well as a professional scale (for weighing our harvest), equipment storage area, and walk-in cooler.
-We also have a proper break room, lunch area, and indoor plumbing once again—exciting stuff!
 We are lucky to operate on this land, thanks to our generous and experienced hosts.
 We feel a bit more settled at this point, which finally gives us the chance to turn our attention toward professionalizing our processes, staff, and planning.
 While we have always been a scrappy organization, the time has come to mature and sit still for a bit, especially now that we have such a large Grower and volunteer community that we are committed to welcoming at both our Leesburg and Lovettsville locations.